wpsharks/s2member-kb/tutorials/2016/280-plugins-that-work-well-with-s2member.md

 Please note that this list is *not* exhaustive.
 It simply lists those plugins that we have either used ourselves or that have been reported by s2Member users as integrating well with s2Member.

+## Sites Specializing in s2Member Plugins

+- [s2Plugins.com](https://s2plugins.com/) ~ not affiliated with s2Member or WebSharks, Inc., but they do provide several add-ons for products that we've created.
+Plugins built by this developer are clean and professional.
+Support is available by the author.
+See: [s2plugins.com](https://s2plugins.com/)

 ## Admin Bar

 - [Admin Bar Disabler](https://wordpress.org/plugins/admin-bar-disabler/): This plugin allows you to show or hide the admin bar to users with specific user roles (including s2Member levels).